Flores slam, 6 RBIs as Giants thump Cards; Posey honored – KION546

 Cardinals: RHP Jack Flaherty (right shoulder) threw in the bullpen before the game for the first time since being shut down and going on the Injured List in spring training. … RHP Drew VerHagen was scheduled to make his second rehab appearance with Triple-A Memphis on Saturday night.

-Giants: 1B Brandon Belt left in the eighth inning after appearing to injure his left shoulder or neck swinging at a pitch.
+Giants: 1B Brandon Belt left in the eighth inning with neck stiffness after swinging at a pitch.
 Belt had come off the COVID-19 IL before the game.
 RHP Dominic Leone also returned from the COVID list.
 IF/OF Jason Vosler and RHP Sean Hjelle were optioned to Triple-A Sacramento.

 UP NEXT

-Cardinls RHP Dakota Hudson (2-2, 3.16) starts the series finale Sunday.
+Cardinals RHP Dakota Hudson (2-2, 3.16) starts the series finale Sunday.
 Hudson has two wins in four career appearances against San Francisco.
-The Giants have not named a starter.
+Th Giants plan to call up RHP Jakob Junis (1-0, 0.00) from the minors to make his first start of the season.

 More AP MLB: https://apnews.com/tag/MLB and https://twitter.com/AP_Sports